lodebosmans/apt_edge_service/README.md

       - One PUT endpoint
       - One DEL endpoint
 - Github Actions pipeline, including Jar artifact and dockerhub connection
-- ✨a lot of API magic ✨
+- ✨A lot of API magic ✨
 - Okteto cloud hosting

 The backend microservices provide information about car properties (relation MySQL database) and scans of cars (MongoDB).